Interested in postdoctoral training through CEBH?

 Postdoctoral trainees may participate in one or more courses to enhance their background in comparative and evolutionary issues.
 If they joined the program without any formal training in evolutionary biology, they audit a course in evolutionary biology.
 They are required to audit the course in Responsible Conduct of Research (scientific integrity) if they had not had a similar course during their predoctoral training, and to attend our new seminar in translational research.

-Since one of our goals for postdocs is to help them achieve independence as investigators, we will expect all of our postdoctoral trainees to participate in our course in Professional Development.
+Because one of our goals for postdocs is to help them achieve independence as investigators, we will expect all of our postdoctoral trainees to participate in our course in Professional Development.
 In addition to the material covered in this course, which is also directed at predoctoral students, we will have extra sessions for issues of particular interest to postdoctoral trainees, such as lab management, mentoring, time management, interviewing skills, etc., and/or we will invite the postdoctoral trainees to sit in on seminars and presentations on many of these topics that are given for new faculty in the College of Chemical and Life Sciences.